OpenNMT/Tokenizer/docs/options.md

 When using `vocabulary`, any words with a frequency lower than `vocabulary_threshold` will be treated as OOV.

-## Marking joint tokens
+## Reversible tokenization

-These options inject characters to make the tokenization reversible.
+These options inject special characters to make the tokenization reversible.

 ### `joiner_annotate` (boolean, default: `false`)